Python Virtual Environments Explained: venv vs conda vs pyenv

 conda config --set channel_priority strict

-- NumPy, SciPy, or any package with C/Fortran extensions — conda ships pre-compiled binaries that are optimized for your platform, avoiding the "building wheel" nightmare.
+- NumPy, SciPy, or packages with C/Fortran extensions — conda ships pre-compiled, optimized binaries.
+No more "building wheel" nightmares.

 - CUDA and GPU computing —

 conda install pytorch pytorch-cuda=12.1 -c pytorch -c nvidiajust works.
-Try doing that with pip. - Cross-language dependencies — need R packages alongside Python?
+Try doing that with pip. - Cross-language deps — need R alongside Python?
 Conda handles it.

-pyenv doesn't create virtual environments by itself — it manages multiple Python installations.
-Think of it as nvm for Python.
-You can install any Python version (CPython, PyPy, Anaconda, Stackless) and switch between them per-project or globally.
+pyenv doesn't create environments — it manages multiple Python installations.
+Think nvm for Python.
+Install any version, switch per-project or globally.

 brew install pyenv